Yes, America's Anchorman is away and this is your undocumented anchorman sitting in.

 And even as the UN fell into the hands of our enemies and their appeasers, we still picked up the check.

-And we threw money at our friends uh to defend them against uh hostile powers like the Soviet Union that went belly up uh a generation ago and we threw money at our enemies to enable them to use their oil revenues to fund anti Americanism worldwide uh and we threw money at dozens of countries in between who are of no geopolitical significance whatsoever uh but wouldn't say no to a massive subsidy for this or that.
+And we threw money at dozens of countries in between who were of no geopolitical significance whatsoever, but wouldn't say no to a massive subsidy for this or that.

-Uh and we threw money uh across the uh fruited plain of the United States on uh all kinds of programs that are entirely unnecessary, including the stupid fifth of a mile markers that we now have uh all over this once beautiful state of New Hampshire, it'd still be a beautiful state if only you could see it through the signs.
+And we threw money across the fruited plain of the United States on all kinds of programs that are entirely unnecessary, including the stupid fifth of a mile markers that we now have all over this once beautiful state of New Hampshire.

-Uh and that's what's really uh that's what's really crazy about this.
+And that's what's really crazy about this.

-The people mired in the past uh are those people who still think we have the unique dominance of the world that we had when we emerged from the Second World War.
+The people mired in the past are those people who still think we have the unique dominance of the world that we had when we emerged from the Second World War.

-Everyone else is rich, but we're still the only ones throwing money around like crazy uh even though it's now all borrowed money and and in fact we're we w w it's not it's it's partly foreign credit cards and it's partly credit cards we've issued to our unborn grandchildren uh and cheerfully uh pre approved them for limits that they will never be able to pay off.
+And in fact, it's partly foreign credit cards, and it's partly credit cards we've issued to our unborn grandchildren and cheerfully pre-approved them for limits that they will never be able to pay off.

 That's what this budget is doing to the United States of America.

-Tom Jones it's not unusual.
+Tom Jones, it's not unusual.

-Hey let's go to Laura in Erie, Pennsylvania.
+Hey, let's go to Laura in Erie, Pennsylvania.

-Laura you're live on the Rush Limbaugh show.
+Laura, you're live on the Rush Limbaugh Show.

-Hi Mark thank you for your wonderful comments uh especially um celebrating Ronald Reagan's the hundredth birthday it was such a joy to see all of the optimistic uh memories of him and you know how much he had um what an impact he had on freedom of not only our country but so many others I was wondering if you heard you know since everybody's giving credit to Mr. Obama for Egypt and all of the the new freedoms that people are demanding,
+It was such a joy to see all of the optimistic memories of him and how much he had, what an impact he had on freedom of not only our country, but so many others.

-giving credit to Obama, if you heard of the legacy of Westminster, the speech that um Ronald Reagan gave at the British Parliament 25 years um plus ago.
+I was wondering if you heard, you know, since everybody's giving credit to Mr. Obama for Egypt and all of the new freedoms that people are demanding, giving credit to Obama, if you heard of the legacy of Westminster, the speech that Ronald Reagan gave at the British Parliament 25 years plus ago.

-Yes that's that's right.
+Yes, that's right.

-Two maybe I think.
+1982, maybe, I think.

-and he was saying what ails the democracies that are just struggling is trust in political and governmental institutions that is low, like the Tea Party saying we don't trust our government anymore.
+And he was saying what ails the democracies that are just struggling is trust in political and governmental institutions that is low, like the Tea Party saying we don't trust our government anymore.

 That that is what's ailing most of the ones that are not surviving as democracies.